stepintoswift/stepintoswift.github.io/_posts/2019-08-19-lazy-properties.md

 ## What is a lazy stored property?

 - Used to defer expensive computation until property is used for the first time.
-- Must always be declared as a `var` as it's initial value might not be set until after initialisation completes.
+- Must always be declared as a `var` as its initial value might not be set until after initialisation completes.
 - Add the `lazy` key word in front of the `var` keyword.
 - `: Type` followed by closure syntax.
 - `()` on the end of the closure.